Gethe/klipper_config/README.md

 ## Credits

-A lot of inspiration outside of my own has gone into this config, and it would be remiss of me to not place credit where it is due.
+A lot of inspiration outside of my own has gone into this config, and I would be remiss to not place credit where it is due.

-Projects that are used directly by this config include:
+Projects that are explicit dependencies of this config include:

 * [kiauh](https://github.com/dw-0/kiauh)
 * [klippain-shaketune](https://github.com/Frix-x/klippain-shaketune)